Bell Aircraft

 Bell Aircraft Price & Cost

 How much does a Bell aircraft cost?
-Current pricing for used Bell aircraft (also known as Bell choppers or Bell helis) is broken down per model in the table below — covering acquisition price, hourly operating cost and overhaul cost.
+Current pricing for used Bell aircraft is broken down per model in the table below — covering acquisition price, hourly operating cost and overhaul cost.

 The cost of a Bell aircraft depends on model, year, hours flown, avionics and condition.
 See operating costs and pre-buy checklist in the About section, or open a specific model page for a detailed price guide.